 Took a break in Sangla.
 Had momos and thukpa.
 Walked around a little and then moved on to Chitkul still 28 km from Sangla.

-Chitkul is the last inhabited village near the Indo-Tibet border.
+Chitkul is the last inhabited village near Indo-Tibet border.
 The Indian road ends here.
-During winters, the place mostly remains covered with the snow and the people move to lower regions of Himachal.
-Potatoes grown at Chitkul are one of the best in the world and are very costly.
+During winters, the place remains mostly covered with snow and the inhabitants move down to lower regions of Himachal.
+Potatoes grown at Chitkul are one of the best in India and are very costly.

 Had absolutely amazing day.
-I was kind of lost that day.
+I was kind of lost throughout the day.
 The previous day I was in Ludhiana…smoking chimneys, honking vehicles, worried, hurried, lost people.
 Here, it was like heaven.
-Beautiful snow clad mountains, meandering Baspa with crystal clear water, rainbow of colours on the cliffs, simple smiling helping people……….Amazing.
+Beautiful snow clad mountains, meandering Baspa with crystal clear water, rainbow of colours on the cliffs, simple smiling helping people….Amazing.